AI Use Cases/Professional Services

 4. 4

 Early wins are operational: invoice automation and compliance documentation recovery show up in weeks.
-The larger ROI-30-40% reduction in project write-offs through early margin erosion detection-requires the performance models to accumulate enough project outcome data to distinguish signal from noise in your specific engagement mix.
+The larger prize - cutting project write-offs through early margin erosion detection - requires the performance models to accumulate enough project outcome data to distinguish signal from noise in your specific engagement mix.
 Firms that measure success at 90 days and see only efficiency gains often deprioritize the system before the margin protection layer activates.
 Set a 12-month measurement horizon with staged milestones.

 5. 5